Interstellar-Network/wallet-app/README.md

 ## Dev Details

+NOTE: for now compiling on windows is not supported b/c of poor support of Rust cross-compiling wrt to Android NDK
+It can probably be fixed but setting up Windows as dev env is a pain; it requires at least: Perl, Python, Rust, C++ Dev Tools, etc

 Uses:
 - Kotlin multiplatform to share as much code as possible b/w Android and iOs
 - Android: Jetpack Compose for easy UI